TestardR/Gatsby-GraphQL-Blog_App/src/pages/9-post-nine/index.md

 date: '2019-02-20'
 time: '☕️☕️☕️ 12 min read'
 title: 'Vulns #3: Cross-Site Request Forgery'
-summary: 'CSRF, attack occurs when an attacker can use an HTTP request to access a user’s information from another website, and use that information to act on the user’s behalf.'
+summary: 'CSRF attack occurs when an attacker can use an HTTP request to access a user’s information from another website, and use that information to act on the user’s behalf.'
 ---